ethersphere/swarm/swarm/docs/sw^3/storage.rst

 Compensation for storage and guarantees for long-term data preservation
 ========================================================================

 While Swarm's core storage component is analogous to traditional DHTs both in terms of network topology and routing used in retrieval, it uses the narrowest interpretation of immutable content addressed archive.
-Instead of just metadata about the whereabouts of the the addressed content, the proximate nodes actually store the data itself.
+Instead of just metadata about the whereabouts of the addressed content, the proximate nodes actually store the data itself.
 When a new chunk enters the swarm storage network, it is propagated from node to node via a process called 'syncing'.
 The goal is for chunks to end up at nodes whose address is closest to the chunk hash.
 This way chunks can be located later for retrieval using kademlia key-based routing.

 ..  index::